braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 >
 > ⑥ locks the property `'SUB_CLASS'` irreversibly.
 >
-> ⑦ returns the data directory from previous saving ②.
+> ⑦ returns the data directory that has been saved at ②.
 >
-> ⑧ checks that folder exists.
+> ⑧ checks that directory exists.
 >
 > ⑨ creates the waitbar with an initial progress of `0` displaying `'Reading directory ...'`.
 >
-> ⑩ returns the folder name from folder directory.
+> ⑩ extracts the directory name from its complete path.
 >
-> ⑪ sets the properties `'ID'`, `'LABEL'` and `'NOTES'` for Group.
+> ⑪ sets the properties `'ID'`, `'LABEL'` and `'NOTES'` for the group.
 >
 > ⑫ finds all ".txt" files in the `directory`.
 >